amitkm9204/numeric_to_words1/README.md

 # numeric_to_words1
-it will converts the number into indian standard
+it will converts the number into indian standard format in words